allegro/blog/_posts/2023-05-28-online-mongodb-migration.md

 - `mongodump` is used to dump _source database_ in form of binary file,
 - `mongorestore` is used to restore previously created dump on _destination database_,
 - Mongo Change Streams allow us to keep consistency between _source database_ and _destination database_,
-- Kotlin application is orchestrating and managing all processes described above.
+- Kotlin application is orchestrating, managing and monitoring all above processes.

 `mongodump` and `mongorestore` are resposible for the _transfer_ part of migration, where Mongo Change Streams play the main role in _synchronization_ proces mechanism.